YashNema25/netflix_sql_project/README.md

-# Netflix Movies and TV Shows Data Analysis using SQL
+# "Comprehensive Data Analysis of Netflix Content Using SQL"
 ![Netflix Logo](https://github.com/YashNema25/netflix_sql_project/blob/main/logo.png)
 #Overview:
 This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
 The goal is to extract valuable insights and answer various business questions based on the dataset.